 The college wants to recognize faculty and staff members who receive major awards or accomplishments outside of the university.
 Requests may be made to the Office of Development and External Relations who will then confer with the Executive Associate Dean for approval to meet the request.

 When a person retires, the following guidelines will be used for a retirement party:

-Person’s Title Who is Responsible for the party and expenses?
-Staff Department Instructor Department Assistant Professor Department Associate Professor Based on the recommendation of the department chair.
-Full Professor Based on the recommendation of the Dean in consultation with the department chair.
-Department Chair The Dean will determine the appropriate action based on length of tenure in that position.
+Person's Title Who is Responsible for the party and expenses?
+Staff Department Instructor Department Assistant Professor Department Associate Professor Based on the recommendation of the department Chairperson.
+Full Professor Based on the recommendation of the Dean in consultation with the department Chairperson.
+Department Chairperson The Dean will determine the appropriate action based on length of tenure in that position.
 Dean College

 Acknowledgements are funded from college unrestricted development funds provided resources are available.